Return to Work

 (7) The commission shall pay the expenses related to a labour market re-entry assessment and plan that the commission considers appropriate to enable the worker to re-enter the labour market.

-(8) Where a worker was injured prior to January 1, 2002 and has received services under section 89 as it read prior to January 1, 2002, the worker shall not be entitled to a labour market re-entry assessment or plan except where the commission considers it appropriate.
+(8) Where a worker was injured prior to January 1, 2002 and has received services under section 89 of the former Act as it read prior to January 1, 2002, the worker shall not be entitled to a labour market re-entry assessment or plan except where the commission considers it appropriate.

 (2) The commission shall pay a health care provider for providing information under this section and shall fix the fee to be paid.